Frix-x/klippain-shaketune/README.md

      #    The maximum time in seconds to let Shake&Tune process the CSV files and generate the graphs.

      # motor_freq:
-     #    /!\ This option is only available in DangerKlipper /!\
+     #    /!\ This option has limitations in stock Klipper and is best used with DangerKlipper /!\
      #    Frequencies of X and Y motor resonances to filter them using
      #    composite shapers.
-This require the `[input_shaper]` config
+This requires the `[input_shaper]` config
      #    section to be defined in your printer.cfg file to work.
      # motor_freq_x:
      # motor_freq_y:
-     #   /!\ This option is only available in DangerKlipper /!\
+     #   /!\ This option has limitations in stock Klipper and is best used with DangerKlipper /!\
      #   If motor_freq is not set, these two parameters can be used
      #   to configure different filters for X and Y motors.
 The same
      #   values are supported as for motor_freq parameter.
      # motor_damping_ratio: 0.05
-     #   /!\ This option is only available in DangerKlipper /!\
+     #   /!\ This option has limitations in stock Klipper and is best used with DangerKlipper /!\
-     #   Damping ratios of X and Y motor resonances.
+     #   Damping ratios for X and Y motor resonances.
      # motor_damping_ratio_x:
      # motor_damping_ratio_y:
-     #   /!\ This option is only available in DangerKlipper /!\
+     #   /!\ This option has limitations in stock Klipper and is best used with DangerKlipper /!\
      #   If motor_damping_ratio is not set, these two parameters can be used
      #   to configure different filters for X and Y motors.
 The same values
      #   are supported as for motor_damping_ratio parameter.